 It would be far more timely to examine Churchill’s flaws alongside his famed achievements.
 This is a man who spent his early political career opening concentration camps in sub-Saharan Africa, sending Black and Tan thugs after Irish Catholic civilians and advocating the use of chemical warfare against Kurdish revolutionaries in colonial Mesopotamia.
 This is a leader who clung onto the dying dregs of the British Empire for so long that he called for the death of Mahatma Gandhi and allowed 3 million people to starve in the 1943 Bengal famine.
 Is this really the sort of political legacy that 21st century post-Brexit Britain aspires to?

 Darkest Hour purports to show Britain’s darkest period in its mid-20th century struggle against continental European fascism.
 Instead, it ends up showing two dull hours that fail to accurately reflect on the many dark hours that Churchill actively embraced across his blood-stained existence.

-Joe Wright’s Darkest Hour is out in UK cinemas on Friday, January 12th.
+Joe Wright’s Darkest Hour was out in UK cinemas on Friday, January 12th (2017).
 DMovies recommend that you trade it for the darkness of your bedroom/lounge, and for a more balanced and less romantic take on British history.
 Available on all major VoD platforms.